 - 1. Understanding and practical experience in basic programming and related concepts, including expressions; assignment; if and while statements; arrays; functions; simple input and output; sorting and searching algorithms. - 2.
-Understanding of underlying theoretical concepts, including language concepts; regular expressions; Backus-Naur Form (BNF); finite state models and their use for program specification. - 3.
+Understanding of underlying theoretical concepts, including language concepts and regular expressions. - 3.
 Understanding of key software development processes, including problem solving and specification; pseudo code and tracing a program; testing and error handling. - 4.
-Understanding of key computer systems concepts, including number bases (binary, octal and hexadecimal); data representation (numbers, characters and images); logic gates and boolean algebra; computer architecture. - 5.
-Understanding of key networks concepts, including principles of communication; structure of the internet; websites and HTML. - 6.
+Understanding of key computer systems concepts, including number bases (binary, octal and hexadecimal); data representation (numbers and characters); logic gates and boolean algebra; computer architecture. - 5.
+Understanding of key networks concepts, including principles of communication and structure of the internet. - 6.
 Apply understanding of basic programming and related concepts in practical lab work. - 7.
 Synthesise knowledge and understanding from different technical information sources. - 8.
 Evaluate the appropriateness of alternative solutions to practical technical problems. - 9.
 Connect information and ideas within their field of study. - 10.
 Acquire new knowledge in a range of ways, both individually and collaboratively. - 11.
 Work individually and in collaboration with others.